 Andrew was preternaturally thin, to the point where his midsection curved in slightly, giving him the appearance of a flat Pillsbury Crescent roll.
 A man bun popped from the top of his tiny head like a lonely radish in a barren field, and his face was framed by a freakish red beard, in which every single hair was of uniform length and curvature.
 If he was going for the King of the Very Polite Vikings look, he nailed it.

 “So,” I said, still gazing at the majestic scene before me.
 “Might one call those pistachio-colored Capri pants?”

 “One might,” he replied, faux-ignoring me as well.
 “Might one call that the world’s most heteronormative blue blazer?”

 “One might,” I nodded.
 “If one knew what the word ‘heteronormative’ meant.”

 “I rest my case,” he said.

-Andrew mockingly scratched his beard.
+Andrew scratched his beard mockingly.
 Not a single hair was displaced.
-“Harrison…Harrison…oh, you mean Harrison-Lowell Partners, LLC?
-The massive private equity firm whose Board is having their party here tonight?
+“Harrison?
+Oh, you mean Harrison-Lowell Partners?
+The massive private equity firm whose board is having their party here tonight?
 Those guys?”

-“Just…just get them to do different bottles with each course,” I said, trying to mask my aggravation.
-“No by-the-glass stuff and none of those imports I got on special and –“
+“Just…get them to do different bottles with each course,” I said, trying to mask my aggravation.
+“No by-the-glass stuff and none of those imports I got on special—”

-“I’ll bet you a hundred bucks I sell the most expensive bottle tonight,” I blurted out.
-I’m still not sure why I said it.
-Frustration with a job I still needed but knew I didn’t want; anger at a boss who didn’t respect who I was or what I’d been through; jealousy of a kid who accomplished in six years what took me twenty.
+“I’ll bet you a hundred bucks I sell the most expensive bottle tonight,” I blurted.
+I’m still not exactly sure why I said it: anger at a manager who didn’t respect who I was or what I’d been through; or jealousy of a kid who accomplished in six years what took me twenty.